romuloceccon/lightmqtt/README.md

 passes a message (*test*) to be sent to the other side after the initialization is completed (that's required and won't work if given to the first instance).

+Instead of a string you can also give the program a file with *-f*.
+If the file is larger than the message buffer (`message_payload`, currently 256 bytes) `pingpong` will use temporary files, created via `mkostemp`, to transfer it.

+Try `pingpong` with a large file (tens of megabytes) and a fast, local broker (like [ActiveMQ Apollo](https://activemq.apache.org/apollo/)) and check how little CPU and memory it uses!

 ### `reconnect`

 `reconnect` maintains a connection to the broker using a given keep alive